vikingair/morfi/README.md

   from the above examples?

-  **morfi** is primarily made to handle updates, validations, storing of data, assist the developer with strict flow types and serve as a guideline for form handling.
+  **morfi** is primarily made to handle updates, validations, storing of data, assist the developer with strict types and serve as a guideline for form handling.

   Later there might be subdirectories which you can optionally use, but most often in larger projects you want to have full control over all form components.